 Examples of shortcodes displayed in a table

-There are lots of reasons why you might want to display shortcodes within a table.
+There are lots of reasons why you might want to display shortcodes, HTML or other formatting within a table.
 For example:

 - WordPress provides several built-in shortcodes for displaying audio files, videos, media playlists and image galleries.
 You can display these embedded media files directly in a table.